 - Contribute to a positive and successful team effort

 - Excellent communication, organizational, and prioritization skills.
+Logical and process-oriented thinker, with the ability to problem solve.
 Attentive to detail and highly accurate.
 Able to effectively and efficiently manage multiple projects and competing deadlines.
 Able to take initiative and anticipate what needs to be done.
 Highly professional and able to effectively engage with internal and external contacts.
 Can understand and follow specific, detailed instructions.
 Strong commitment to quality client service.

 Equipment, Physical/Mental Demands, Working Conditions

 Personal computer and other office equipment such as telephone, typewriter, calculator, fax machine, duplicating machine, etc.